 Implementing improvements in design, performance, and materials

-After analyzing the results of technical, usability, and market tests, the development team must translate the findings into actionable steps to enhance the product.
-This stage involves implementing targeted, data-driven improvements across three main areas: design, performance, and material selection.
+After analyzing the results of technical, usability, and market tests, the development team must translate the findings into actionable steps for product enhancement.
+This stage involves implementing targeted, data‑driven improvements across three key areas: design, performance, and material selection.

 1. Design Optimization: At this stage, the initial design is revised based on technical and usability feedback.
-Changes are implemented in a way that enhances both aesthetics and the product’s functionality and ergonomics.
-Simplicity in manufacturing, ease of assembly, reduced visual complexity, and alignment with real user needs are among the most important criteria in this optimization process.
+Changes are implemented to improve the product’s aesthetics, functionality, and ergonomics.
+Key criteria in this optimization process include manufacturing simplicity, ease of assembly, reduced visual complexity, and closer alignment with real user needs.

 The goal is to achieve a design that is not only visually appealing but also manufacturable and cost-effective.

-2. Performance Optimization: This phase focuses on improving technical efficiency and ensuring stable performance under real-world usage conditions.
-Enhancements may include refining internal mechanisms, increasing accuracy or operational speed, reducing energy or resource consumption, and improving safety and durability.
+2. Performance Optimization: This phase focuses on improving technical efficiency and ensuring stable performance under real‑world usage conditions.
+Enhancements may involve refining internal mechanisms, increasing accuracy or operating speed, reducing energy or resource consumption, and improving overall safety and durability.

 The objective is to ensure that the final product meets functional expectations while delivering reliable, efficient, and consistent performance.

-3. Material Optimization: Careful and strategic material selection plays a crucial role in the final product quality.
-At this stage, materials are evaluated or substituted based on factors such as weight, mechanical strength, recyclability, environmental compatibility, and production cost.
+3. Material Optimization: Careful and strategic material selection plays a crucial role in final product quality.
+At this stage, materials are evaluated or substituted based on criteria such as weight, mechanical strength, recyclability, environmental compatibility, and production cost.

 The goal is to increase durability, reduce manufacturing costs, improve thermal or mechanical properties, and enhance the product’s environmental sustainability.